Debra D. Mays

 (Before, During, & After)

-During- Summary
+During- Questions

-Strategy- Predictions
+Strategy- 3 Predictions

 Before- Quick Write